 What we don’t: Manual focus isn’t for everyone.

 As far as image quality goes, the Zeiss Loxia 21mm will not disappoint.
 It’s ridiculously sharp all the way to the corners, reasonably fast at f/2.8, and built like a true pro lens.
-It’s a tough call between this and the Batis 18mm above, which has autofocus and is wider but offers similar overall image quality.
+It’s a tough call between this and the Batis 18mm above, which has autofocus and is wider from a focal length perspective but offers similar overall image quality.
 We think you can’t go wrong with either, and for those who specialize in wide-angle photography, a Zeiss prime is a real treat.

 See the Zeiss Loxia 21mm f/2.8